 The associate in science degree is awarded to students successfully completing a program of career and technical education courses along with related general education courses.
 The purpose of the AS program is to prepare students for gainful employment.
 A secondary purpose for some of the AS degrees is to prepare students for continuing education.
-Courses in the legal education program, foodservice and hospitality education programs, and some business and health sciences programs are transferable to baccalaureate programs in applied fields.
+Courses in the legal education program, culinary program, hospitality and tourism education programs, and some business and health sciences programs are transferable to baccalaureate programs in applied fields.
 Pre-baccalaureate advising facilitates this transfer.
 The requirements for the associate in science degree are:

 - 1. Required credit hours: 60 to 65 credits, unless external requirements exceed this number. - 2.
 Minimum cumulative grade point ratio: A student must have a cumulative GPR of 2.0 ("C") or higher.
 Some programs may have additional minimum course grade requirements. - 3.
-Minimum general education course requirements: AS degrees include a minimum of 15 credits of general education courses.
-Refer to the listing of humanities, natural sciences, and social sciences courses acceptable for the AS degree and individual program curricula. - 4.
-Minimum communications and mathematics and logical thinking skills requirements: Refer to individual program curricula to satisfy the minimum required communications and mathematics/logical thinking skills. - 5.
-Courses required by major program. - 6.
-Electives: As needed to meet total credit hour requirements.
+Minimum general education requirements (a minimum of 15 credits of general education courses): - a.
+Successful completion of any course from each of the following areas: Arts & Humanities (including any DA/DL/DH), Natural Science (including any DB/DP/DY) and Social Science (including any DS).
+See General Education Electives for AS degree.
+Individual program curricula may require specific courses (9 credits). - b.
+Successful completion of math/logical thinking skills and communication requirements: Refer to individual program curricula to satisfy the minimum required communications and mathematics/logical thinking skills (6 credits). - 4.
+Courses required by major/program - 5.
+Electives: As prescribed by program to meet total credit hour requirements.